jvrana/Terrarium/README.md

 # Aquarium AutoPlanner

-This piece of automatically plans scientific experiments in Aquarium using historical planning data and current laboratory inventory.
+This piece of software automatically plans scientific experiments in Aquarium using historical planning data and current laboratory inventory.
 Data can be pulled from specific researchers to emulate how that particular researcher would plan experiments.